 Counterparts .
 This Lease may be executed in multiple counterparts, each of which shall be deemed to be an original, but all of which, taken together, shall constitute one and the same agreement.

 Entire Agreement .
-It is expressly understood and agreed by and between the parties hereto that this Lease and the documents referred to herein set forth all of the promises, agreements, conditions and understandings between Lessor and Lessee relative to the Land and that there are no promises, agreements, conditions or understandings, either oral or written, between them other than as herein set forth.
+It is expressly understood and agreed by and between the parties hereto that this Lease and the documents referred to herein set forth all of the promises, agreements, conditions and understandings between Lessor, Grantor and Lessee relative to Owner’s Lands and that there are no promises, agreements, conditions or understandings, either oral or written, between them other than as herein set forth.

 No Merger of Estates .
 The Leasehold Estate shall not merge with the fee estate in the event that the same person or entity acquires, owns or holds, directly or indirectly, the fee estate and the Leasehold Estate in the Land.